MichelNivard/MCMSEM/README.md

 R-package which allows users to run multi co-moment structural equation models.

 ## Development branch
-Note this is the `dev` branch, and **not** intended for end-users.
+Note this is the `torch-dev` branch, and **not** intended for end-users.
 If you would like to use MCMSEM yourself, please go to the main branch.
 If you would like to contribute to the code, feel free to check this branch out.
 This branch is for a potential move to torch for R backend

 ### Patch notes thus far (v0.2.0-dev)